 This program is funded by the National Science Foundation Scholarships in Science, Technology, Engineering, and Mathematics Program (S-STEM) (Division of Undergraduate Education, Award #2221350).

-Participants must pursue a major in Biology, Chemistry, Physical Science, Environmental Physical Science, or Mathematics.
-Students must also have demonstrated financial need (as indicated on the Free Application for Federal Student Aid, or FAFSA) and have a strong academic record.
-Students selected for the S-STEM Scholars Program may receive up to $10,000 in annual scholarship, which is renewable for up to four years.
-These scholarship dollars can be stacked on top of any other financial aid you receive from Black Hills State University.
-Applicants must be citizens or nationals of the United States*.
+Participants must pursue a major in Biology, Chemistry, Physics, Environmental Physical Science, or Mathematics.
+Students must also have demonstrated financial need (Pell eligibility on the Free Application for Federal Student Aid, or FAFSA).
+Students selected for the S-STEM Scholars Program may receive up to $10,000 in annual scholarship.
+This scholarship is renewable for up to four years if the student maintains good academic standing and the required financial need.
+These scholarship dollars can also be stacked on top of any other financial aid you receive from Black Hills State University.
+Applicants must be citizens or nationals of the United States.

 Applicants who have completed dual-credit undergraduate courses during high school are eligible and encouraged to apply.